 First to use Children's Vision Auto Refractor

 At Panoptic Vision we were the first in Australia to use a children's vision auto refractor.
 This is a hand-held device that is positioned a meter away from the child and all they need to do is look at the pretty coloured lights for two seconds.
-A reading of their refractive error (need for prescription) and other important information regarding exact eye turn amounts is recorded.
-Technology never replaces traditional testing but sometimes with tired toddlers who were asleep in the car on the way to the appointment - 2 seconds at a time is all you have!
+A reading of their refractive error (needed for prescription) and other important information regarding exact eye turn amounts is recorded.
+Technology never replaces traditional testing, but sometimes with tired toddlers who have been asleep in the car on the way to the appointment, 2 seconds at a time is all you have!

-Between age 4 and 8, not only should children continue to grow out of normal amounts of long sightedness, but enormous amount of visual processing develops.
+From age 4 to 8, children should continue to grow out of normal amounts of long sightedness.
+This is also when an enormous amount of visual processing develops.
 This is why we recommend annual checkups during this time.
 Many vision skills such as vision memory, sequencing, figure ground (judging the foreground from the background) and visual closure just to name a few, are all improving and are all needed for the complex task of learning to read.
 Sometimes children have a natural learning style that encourages some but not all of these vision skills to develop equally and so by the time they reach school age, they are not learning to read without compensations.
 This can lead to a struggle learning to read.
 There are many internationally used assessments that have been developed to test these skills and to provide developmental ages for each one.

 How we can help

 Older school age children may also find that even after developing good reading skills, they may start to struggle with visual fatigue.
-Comprehensive assessment of the focussing and eye aiming muscles can determine whether spectacle support and or vision therapy eye excerises can assist.
+Comprehensive assessment of the focussing and eye aiming muscles can determine whether spectacle support and/or vision therapy eye exercises can assist.
 School workloads are unpredictable and sometimes far exceed the comfort levels of eye muscles that were really only designed for hunting and gathering!